muzi5622/muzi5622/README.md

 👀 I’m interested in Ethical Hacking & Coding.
 🌱 I’m currently learning Ethical Hacking, Python, and exploring other exciting technologies.
 💞️ I’m looking to collaborate on open-source security projects, coding challenges, or innovative tech solutions.
-📫 How to reach me: You can connect with me via email at muzi5622@gmail.com or find me on https://www.linkedin.com/in/m-muzammal-99m/.
+📫 How to reach me: You can connect with me on linkdin at https://www.linkedin.com/in/m-muzammal-99m/.
 😄 Pronouns: He/Him
 ⚡ Fun fact: I love finding creative ways to solve problems—whether it’s debugging code or cracking tricky riddles!